 There’s a surprisingly easy way to help reverse this decline—by rebuilding the Hauraki Gulf’s mussel beds.
 For generations, the Gulf was flush with 1,500 km2 of mussel beds and reefs that acted as nature’s own water purification system.
 Just one little mussel has the power to filter enough water to fill an entire bathtub in a day.

-But decades of commercial dredging and overuse have nearly wiped out the Hauraki Gulf’s mussel beds.
+But decades of commercial dredging and overuse had nearly wiped out the Hauraki Gulf’s mussel beds.
 Without the filtering power of mussel reefs, the Gulf’s waters have become murkier and more vulnerable to the effects of increasing nutrient runoff and pollution, leaving the Gulf in great danger.
-And time is running out.

 We must address this challenge today.
-That’s why the Nature Conservancy (TNC) and Foundation North are partnering to establish New Zealand’s first-ever conservation challenge fund to help reverse the Gulf’s decline by focusing on restoring lost shellfish beds.
+That’s why the Nature Conservancy (TNC) and Foundation North have partnered to establish New Zealand’s first-ever conservation challenge fund to help reverse the Gulf’s decline by focusing on restoring lost shellfish beds.

 CEO of Foundation North Peter Tynan commented “The Nature Conservancy has used the Challenge Fund model successfully to save habitats in other corners of the world, so we are very excited by this opportunity to try a new philanthropic model and partner with them to accelerate international support for the restoration of Tīkapa Moana Te Moananui-ā-Toi the Hauraki Gulf.”

-Foundation North has pledged NZD $3 million to TNC to support shellfish restoration efforts in the Gulf by challenging us to raise a further NZD $3 million from other donors.
+TNC has raised NZD $1 million, but we need to raise another NZD $1 million to unlock the matching amount pledged by Foundation North to support shellfish restoration efforts in the Gulf.
 Every dollar that raised for this important work, Foundation North will match—dollar for dollar.

 TNC and Foundation North envision a Gulf restored to its previous levels of abundance.
 The Hauraki Gulf Challenge Fund is critical in taking restoration efforts to the next level, and accelerating restorative aquaculture practices at a scale never before witnessed in the Gulf.